documentationfor yFiles for HTML 3.0.0.1

 const table = new Table()

-To actually get a table model rendered, it needs yet two other things: a group node, to which the table model needs to be bound to, and an appropriate node style implementation that can handle table models and that is set as the group node’s style.
+To actually render a table model, two more things are needed: a group node, to which the table model must be bound, and an appropriate node style implementation that can handle table models and is set as the group node’s style.

 Binding the table model to a group node means making the table model available in the group node’s look-up, so that it can be queried using the look-up mechanism:

-This is important for properly handling user interaction with a table structure, for example.
+For instance, this is important for properly handling user interaction with a table structure.

-Using class TableNodeStyle, the predefined node style which support tables, as the node style for a group node conveniently binds a table model to the group node as a side effect:
+Using the TableNodeStyle, the predefined node style which supports tables, as the node style for a group node conveniently binds a table model to the group node as a side effect:

 Associating a table model with a group node